Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Differences

-Finally, the Lorex camera supports dual-band 5GHz Wi-Fi and uses DC power (adapter is included) while the Night Owl camera only supports 2.4 GHz Wi-Fi and relies on AC power.
+Finally, the Lorex camera supports dual-band 5GHz Wi-Fi.
+Meanwhile, the Night Owl camera only supports 2.4 GHz Wi-Fi.

 Key Features in Common